There are several good DocuSign alternatives available for your business plans on the internet. All you need to do is go out there and explore.

 A. Whether DocuSign is better or Authentisign completely depends on your needs.
 If you only require the e-signature function, Authentisign is a great choice.

 If you need a wider set of features, such as a document editor, custom branding, or automated workflows, DocuSign might suit you better, despite being more expensive.

 Q4.
 Is Authentisign legal?

-A. Authentisign signatures are legal and comply with all North American laws.
+A. Authentisign signatures are legally binding and comply with all North American laws.

 Q5.
 How much does DocuSign cost?

 A. DocuSign has a free plan with which you can send up to three signature requests.
 The Personal, Standard, and Business Pro plans are priced at $10, $25, and $40 per user, per month, respectively.